jmduke/arcana.computer/writing/_miscellany/2020-in-review.md

 There were so many highlights, though, and a surprising amount of firsts.
 We both got Switch Lites, and it sounds somehow silly to say that I'd never been able to actually play video games with someone who I loved but now I can and _it is excellent_.
 We got Telemachus, as adequately gushed over above.
 We got to go to Scotland and climb Arthur's Peak; we got to take a quick trip to Portland before the world shut down.
 We learned how fun it was to cook together; we learned how to go on bike rides together.

-I learned the beauty and grace of having the love of your life fall asleep on the couch next to you.
-I learned about face masks and _Hocus Pocus_.
+Some of the firsts were just for me, though.
+I got to learn the beauty and grace of having the love of your life fall asleep on the couch next to you.
+I got to learn about about face masks and about _Hocus Pocus_.
+About the right way to chop an onion, and how to make a killer chicken parm.
+About a new set of Christmas traditions and Thanksgiving traditions.

+I am very excited to learn even more next year, and to have the greatest partner in the world from whom I get to learn.

 ...

-On the non-soulmate side of things,
+On the non-soulmate side of things, one of the things I really wanted to do this year is get better at maintaining friendships and long-distance relationships.
+This was also, uh, hard, mostly by virtue of the quarantine, but I do think I got better (though insufficiently so) at responding to people.
+I am still bad at texting back, and sometimes this is deliberate [^8].
+I want to steal a friend's idea of "holding office hours for chats with friends" next year by making more room for FaceTime and phone calls, which drain me and distract me so much less than being constantly alt-tabbing to Messages.app.

 ### Miscellany